 Reckless driving is defined as driving that endangers the lives and safety or property of others.
 When an officer believes someone was driving so recklessly that it caught their attention and they made a traffic stop, they may be stern with the individual.
 The police officer may approach the driver somewhat aggressively and ask why they are driving recklessly.
 They might even order the driver out of the car and put them in handcuffs.

-At the beginning of a traffic stop, the law enforcement officer observes a driver doing something illegal and follows behind them to get a tag number.
+At the beginning of a traffic stop, the law enforcement officer observes a motorist doing something illegal and follows behind them to get a tag number.
 They run the tag by radio or computer to obtain the vehicle registration.
 They are also checking for the identity of the driver.
 They may have a picture of the vehicle owner and may determine before they make a stop whether the owner is the driver of the stopped vehicle.

 Once the officer determines the identity of the driver, they implement the traffic stop by using by lights and sirens to alert the driver to pull off to the side of the road.
 When someone sees red and blue flashing lights in their rearview mirror, they should immediately indicate to the vehicle following them that they are going to pull over.
 They can slow down, put their hazards on, or put a directional signal on and move over to the closest and safest spot.
 They should not stop in the middle of traffic but should get out of the flow of traffic to avoid causing an accident or creating a more dangerous situation.